apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 On the B grid, the equations above are solved at the U point for the collocated u and v components (see figure :ref:`fig-Bgrid`).
 On the C grid, however, the two components are not collocated: the u component is at the E point while the v component is at the N point.

-The B grid spatial discretization is based on a variational method described in :cite:`Hunke97,Hunke02`.
+The B grid spatial discretization is based on a variational method described in :cite:`Hunke97` and :cite:`Hunke02`.
 A bilinear discretization is used for the stress terms
 :math:`\partial\sigma_{ij}/\partial x_j`,
 which enables the discrete equations to be derived from the continuous equations written in curvilinear coordinates.
 In this